tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 [Meteor.subscribe](http://docs.meteor.com/#/full/meteor_subscribe) is the receiving end of Meteor.publish on the client.

-:et's add the following line to subscribe to the `parties` publications:
+Let's add the following line to subscribe to the `parties` publications:

     MeteorObservable.subscribe('parties').subscribe();